Wife-carrying

-Wife carrying (eukonkanto or akankanto, naisekandmine, kärringkånk) is a contest in which competitors race while each carrying a partner.
-Whilst most teams consist of a man carrying a woman there are generally no rules about gender or marital status.
-The objective is for the runner to carry their team-mate through a special obstacle track in the fastest time.
+Wife carrying (eukonkanto or akankanto, kärringkånk or kärringbärning) is a contest in which competitors race while each carrying a partner.
+While most teams consist of a man carrying a woman, there are generally no rules about gender or marital status.
+The objective is for the runner to carry their team‑mate through a route in the fastest time.
 The sport was first introduced in 1992 in Sonkajärvi, Finland.

-Several types of carrying may be practised: either a classic piggyback, a fireman's carry (over the shoulder), or Estonian-style ("wife" upside-down on his back with their legs over the neck and shoulders).
+Several types of carrying may be practised: a classic piggyback, a fireman's carry (over the shoulder), or the Estonian‑style (the 'wife' upside‑down on the carrier's back, with her legs over their neck and shoulders).

 History

 Eukonkanto originated in Finland.
-Tales have been passed down of a man named Herkko Rosvo-Ronkainen (aka Ronkainen the Robber).
+Tales have been passed down of a man named Herkko Rosvo‑Ronkainen (also known as Ronkainen the Robber).
 This man was thought to be a robber in the late 1800s who lived in a forest.
 He supposedly ran around with his gang of thieves causing harm to villagers.
-From what has been found, there are three ideas as to why/how this sport was invented.
-Firstly, that Rosvo-Ronkainen and his thieves were accused of stealing food and abducting women from villages in the area he lived in, then carrying these women on their backs as they ran away (hence the "wife" or woman carrying).
-The second suggestion is that young men would go to neighbouring villages, and abduct women to forcibly marry, often women who were already married.
-These wives were also carried on the backs of the young men; this was referred to as "the practice of wife stealing".
-Lastly, is the idea that Rosvo-Ronkainen trained his thieves to be "faster and stronger" by carrying big, heavy sacks on their backs, from which this sport evolved.
+From what has been found, there are three ideas as to why and how this sport was invented.
+Firstly, that Rosvo‑Ronkainen and his thieves were accused of stealing food and abducting women from villages in the area where he lived, then carrying these women on their backs as they ran away (hence the 'wife' or woman carrying).
+The second suggestion is that young men would go to neighbouring villages and abduct women to forcibly marry, often women who were already married.
+These wives were also carried on the backs of the young men; this was referred to as 'the practice of wife stealing'.
+Lastly, there is the idea that Rosvo‑Ronkainen trained his thieves to be "faster and stronger" by carrying big, heavy sacks on their backs, from which this sport evolved.
 Though the sport is often considered a joke, competitors take it very seriously, just like any other sport.

-Wife carrying contests have taken place in Australia, the United States, Hong Kong, India, Germany, the UK and other parts of the world besides Finland and nearby Sweden, Estonia and Latvia, and the sport has a category in the Guinness Book of Records.
+Wife‑carrying contests have taken place in Australia, the United States, Hong Kong, India, Germany, the UK, and other parts of the world besides Finland and nearby Sweden, Estonia, and Latvia, and the sport has a category in the Guinness Book of Records.

-Rules

-The original course was a rough, rocky terrain with fences and brooks, but it has been altered to suit modern conditions.
-There is now sand instead of full rocks, fences, and some kind of area filled with water (a pool).
-These are the following rules set by the International Wife Carrying Competition Rules Committee: